San Antonio, TX, Schools for Auto Mechanics

 The Transportation Services Technology Department at St. Phillip's College offers several certificates and associate's degree programs that prepare graduates for employment in the automotive field.
 Programs offer students an opportunity to service modern vehicles and gain professional experience.
 Students can also pursue a specialty certificate in several automotive areas.
 Graduates of the program are eligible to pursue Automotive Service Excellence (ASE) certification.

-Students at St. Phillip's College have the option to enroll in a automotive technology certificate program.
-These options include brake and front end, automotive performance and transmissions.
-All three programs are 19/20 credits, and students must complete six classes over two semesters.
+Students at St. Phillip's College have the option to enroll in an automotive technology certificate program.
+Students can pursue a 29-credit program or a specialty area certificate.
+Specialty options include brake and front end, auto heating and air conditioning, automotive performance and transmissions.
+All four programs are 18 credits, and students must complete six classes over two semesters.
 In addition to courses in each specialty, a practicum or internship is also required.

-The Ford maintenance and light-duty repair certificate is 25 credits and takes two semesters to complete.
-Courses in the program cover topics involving electrical systems, automotive electronics, engine performance analysis, steering, brakes and climate controlled systems.
-Internships take place at a local Ford or Lincoln Mercury dealership.
+The Ford or GM maintenance certificates are 24 credits and take two semesters to complete.
+Courses in the program cover topics involving electrical systems, automotive electronics, steering, brakes and climate controlled systems.
+Internships take place at a local Ford, Lincoln Mercury, or GM dealership, depending on the certificate.

 Associate of Applied Science General Motors Automotive Service Educational Program